webhookdb/webhookdb-cli/MANUAL.md

 Delete an integration and its table.

 **--confirm, -c**="": Confirm this action by providing a value of the integration's table name.
 Will be prompted if not provided.

 **--integration, -i**="": Integration identifier.
 This can either be the service name, the table name, or the opaque id, which is a unique code that starts with 'svi_'.
 Run webhookdb integrations list to see a list of all your integrations.

+**--org, -o**="": Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

+### info

+Display information about given integration.

+**--field, -f**="": The field that you want information about.

+**--integration, -i**="": Integration identifier.
+This can either be the service name, the table name, or the opaque id, which is a unique code that starts with 'svi_'.
+Run webhookdb integrations list to see a list of all your integrations.